 Securities that are illiquid or for which the pricing source does not provide a valuation or methodology or provides a valuation or methodology that, in the judgment of the Company's Board of Directors, does not represent fair value, are each valued as of the measurement date using all techniques appropriate under the circumstances and for which sufficient data are available.
 These valuation techniques vary by investment but include comparable public market valuations, comparable precedent transaction valuations and discounted cash flow analyses.
-The process used to determine the applicable value is as follows: (i) each portfolio company or investment is initially valued by the investment professionals of the Adviser responsible for the portfolio investment using a standardized template designed to approximate fair market value based on observable market inputs and updated credit statistics and unobservable inputs; (ii) preliminary valuation conclusions are documented and discussed with the Company's senior management and members of the Company's Adviser's valuation team; (iii) the Company's Audit Committee reviews the assessments of the Adviser and provides the Company's Board of Directors with recommendations with respect to the fair value of the investments in the Company's portfolio; and (iv) the Company's Board of Directors discusses the valuation recommendations of the Company's Audit Committee and determines the fair value of the investments in the Company's portfolio in good faith based on the input of the Adviser and in accordance with the Company's valuation policy.
+The process used to determine the applicable value is as follows: (i) each portfolio company or investment is initially valued by the investment professionals of the Adviser responsible for the portfolio investment using a standardized template designed to approximate fair market value based on observable market inputs and updated credit statistics and unobservable inputs; (ii) preliminary valuation conclusions are documented and discussed with the Company's senior management and members of the Company's Adviser's valuation team; (iii) the Company's Audit Committee reviews the assessments of the Adviser and provides the Company's Board of Directors discusses the valuation recommendations of the Company's Audit Committee and determines the fair value of the investments in the Company's portfolio; and (iv) the Company's valuation policy.

 The Company's Audit Committee's recommendation of fair value is generally based on its assessment of the following factors, as relevant:

-the nature and realizable value of any collateral;
+• the nature and realizable value of any collateral;